Iftikhar Hussain Shah

-Lieutenant General Syed Iftikhar Hussain Shah (14 March 1949 – 15 March 2020) was a governor of the Khyber Pakhtunkhwa province of Pakistan.
+Syed Iftikhar Hussain Shah (14 March 1949 – 15 March 2020) was a governor of the Khyber Pakhtunkhwa province of Pakistan.

 Early life and education

 Syed was born on 14 March 1949 into a family belonging to the Mian (tribe).

 Military Career & Later Life

 Iftikhar Hussain Shah was commissioned in the Pakistan Army in October 1964 in 30th PMA Long Course and joined an anti-aircraft unit of the Regiment of Artillery.
-He later joined and graduated from Army Aviation School to become a pilot in the army.
+He later joined and graduated from Army Aviation School (at PAF Base Nur Khan) to become a pilot in the army.
 In 1993, Iftikhar Hussain Shah served in the ISI as the Deputy DG of the External Wing of the ISI under Lt Gen Javed Ashraf Qazi. and in 2000 he was promoted to Lieutenant General.

 He was close to General Pervez Musharraf and after retiring he served as Governor of Khyber Pakhtunkhwa, Federal Minister for Communications, and served as Pakistani ambassador to Turkey.

 He also worked as the Managing Director of the Zulifqarabad Development Authority (ZDA).

 He served as an advisor of the UN to Pakistan.

 He joined the political party, Pakistan Tehreek-e-Insaf (PTI) on 21 May 2016.